CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

 1. Go to *Dashboards* via the menu on the left sidebar.
 1. Click the *New* button and select *Import* from the drop-down menu.
 1. Click the *Upload JSON file* button.
-1. Locate the `Flow Execution Requests.json` file extracted from the downloaded `Grafana.Dashboards.zip`.
+1. Locate the `Flow Execution Details.json` file extracted from the downloaded `Grafana.Dashboards.zip`.
 1. Select the file and click *Open*.
 1. Select the folder in Grafana you wish the dashboard to be saved in, e.g. *Cortex*.
 1. Select your configured Loki data source from the dropdown menu.
 1. Click *Import*.
+1. Repeat steps 2 - 8 for the `Flow Execution Requests.json` file.
 1. Repeat steps 2 - 8 for the `Platform Health.json` file.

+{{% alert title="Warning" color="warning" %}}
+The *Flow Execution Details* dashboard will only work if `Flow Logging` is enabled on your platform.
+See {{< ahref path="Cortex.Faqs.ChangeLoggingLevels.FlowLogging.MainDoc" title="Change Flow Logging Level" >}} for instructions on how to do this.
+{{% / alert %}}

 ## Configure Data Sources